i2p/i2p.www/i2p2www/spec/updates.rst

 * SU3 Version: The router version

-* Jar and war files in the zip are compressed with pack200 as documented above for "su2" files.
-If the client does not support pack200, it must download the update in a "sud" format.
+* Jar and war files in the zip are no longer compressed with pack200 as documented above for "su2" files, because recent Java runtimes no longer support it.

 Notes
 `````